adica/aws.lambda/README.md

     // write your logic here
  };
  ```
-We only need to write our logic into this function. we can use any NPM package we want, and write our code like any other microservice on node enviroment (notice -lambda support many other [languages](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) - but this is out of the scope of this post).
+We only need to write our logic into this function. we can use any NPM package we want, and write our code like any other microservice on node environment (notice -lambda support many other [languages](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) - but this is out of the scope of this post).

 ## Usage example